emmahons/portfolioEmmaHons/content/page/tbl.md

 included: true
 ---
 ::div{class="italic"}
 The Twice-Burned Library is a chapter of the book written by Richard Ovenden.
 For this assignment, an alternative design was created to the orginal version.
-Special thanks fot this project goes out to mr Ovenden, ms Van Huffel and our guide.
+Special thanks for this project goes out to mr Ovenden, Ellen Van Huffel and our Leuven-guide Marc Bracke.
 ::